It was hard choosing an island to visit during our short four day stay in tropical North Queensland. Really hard.

 First World problems, I know.

-On one hand there was Green Island, a sand island with white sand beaches and offshore snorkelling.
+On one hand there was Green Island, a sand island with white sand beaches and offshore snorkeling.
 Then there was the larger, mountainous Fitzroy Island with its rainforest walking trails and budget friendly resort.
 They both have beaches although Fitzroy Island has coral beaches and Green Island has sand.

 I love beaches and Green Island’s sounded better but the island is quite small.
 I also love hiking wherever I go and Fitzroy Island was perfect for that.
 I ummed and ahhed for a while then decided to go for Fitzroy Island after reading a lot of reviews on TripAdvisor and because of the hiking.

 I am SO glad we chose Fitzroy Island.